adamnayak/clustered_floods/README.md

 This python file contains all functions for modified Neyman-Scott Clustering.

 ## Data_Load.ipynb
 This Jupyter notebook allows for rapid pre-processing of hydrologic timeseries to format data properly for input.
-Script assumes data is directly scraped from USGS and requires inputs based upon the data source.
+Script assumes data is directly scraped from USGS in a .txt file format and requires basic inputs based about the data source to format appropriately for the model.
 # Contact Me!
 If you have general questions about the code, model, or data please feel free to reach out and I am always happy to try to do my best to help out.
 If you're interested in using similar method or working on a new project, I am always looking to collaborate and am happy to contribute more broadly!
 Email is always in flux - but try me at adam.nayak@columbia.edu, adam.nayak@alumni.stanford.edu, adamnayak1@gmail.com, or feel free to ping me on LinkedIn.